• Art magazine

 17. She was born in the parents' house Casa Azul and died in it

-This blue house has become a must visit for all art lovers in Mexico.
-Frida Kahlo Museum "La Casa Azul" is located in the center of Coyocán .
-It is the place where she was born in 1910 (?)
-And left the world in 1954.
+This Blue House has become a must-see for all art lovers in Mexico.
+Today, the Frida Kahlo Museum “La Casa Azul” in the center of Coyocán .
+It is the place where she was born in 1910 (?) and where she died in 1954.

 Daniela Magallán Ramírez, CC BY-SA 4.0, via Wikimedia Commons